withastro/github-pages/README.md

 This minimal Astro project template comes with a [GitHub Action](https://github.com/features/actions) that automatically deploys your site to [GitHub Pages](https://pages.github.com/).

-For more information, see the GitHub Pages guide for [Publishing with a custom GitHub Actions workflow](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow) and the [`withastro/action`](https://github.com/withastro/action#readme) repository.
+For more information, please see our complete deployment guide—[Deploy your Astro Site to GitHub Pages](https://docs.astro.build/en/guides/deploy/github/).

 ## 🚀 Project Structure